ajrosen/Bitwarden-Accelerator/README.md

 Choose *Authenticator app*, *YubiKey OTP*, or *Email*.  *FIDO2* and *Duo* are not supported by the CLI.
 This is ignored when using the *API Key* login method.
 See [Two-step Login Methods](https://bitwarden.com/help/setup-two-step-login/) for more information.

+### Bitwarden server

+The Bitwarden server hosting your vault.
+The default is *bitwarden.com*, the US server.

 ### Downloads Folder

 Where to save attachments downloaded from your vault.
 The default is your Downloads folder.
 If you leave this blank, Bitwarden Accelerator will ask you to choose a folder each time.